How to Start an LLC: Step-By-Step Guide

 - An LLC is considered to be more formal than a partnership or sole proprietorship and therefore makes the business more credible.

 - Forming an LLC also allows you to create a credit history for your business, and this presents opportunities to obtain lines of credit and loans.

 When your business is formed as an LLC, you are unable to list it on the stock market.
 This makes it trickier to secure venture capital and eventually go from an LLC to a corporation (if that was one of your goals).

 You just learned the steps to create an LLC and can now begin your own business journey.
 While the steps to create an LLC may be a little nerve-wracking, you are now that much closer and are now much more prepared to take the first few steps in creating an LLC.

 How Much Does It Cost to Form an LLC?

 How much it costs to form an LLC will depend on the state you live in.
 It could cost anywhere from $50 to $500 to form the LLC and an annual fee of $100 to maintain the LLC.
 If you work with an attorney, your fees increase.

 How Are LLCs Taxed?

-Unlike C-Corporations and S-Corporations, LLCS are not subject to federal income tax.
-All profits that come through the LLC go directly to members.
-Once the member receives their profits, they report their earnings on their personal tax returns.
+Unlike C-Corporations and S-Corporations, LLCs are not subject to federal income tax.
+All profits that come through the LLC go directly to members, who report profits on their personal tax returns.
 If the LLC has multiple members, it is required to submit form 1065 to the IRS, the document that shows the annual earnings of the LLC.